jonnagel/fix_df_cols/README.md

 ## Usage

 Create a pd.DataFrame as normal, then run clean() method to fix the column names.
+This adds a clean() method to all pd.DataFrames
 ```python
 from src.fixdfcols import CleanDF
 bad_df = pd.DataFrame(columns=['abc -@#ab%@', '12 3', 'a**bcCCC'])